-University of Denver in Colorado
+University of Denver

-|School Highlight: The forensic psychology program requires that its students experience field placements to gain practical experience working with diverse populations in real-world settings.|
+|School Highlight: The forensic psychology program at the University of Denver requires that its students experience field placements to gain practical experience working with diverse populations in real-world settings.|

-University of North Dakota in Grand Forks
+University of North Dakota

-|School Highlight: Forensic psychology students at the University of North Dakota may gain clinical training alongside students in other psychology programs at the University's Psychological Services Center.|
+|School Highlight: Forensic psychology students at the University of North Dakota may gain clinical training alongside students in other psychology programs at the university's Psychological Services Center.|

-Florida Institute of Technology in Melbourne, FL
+Florida Institute of Technology

-|School Highlight: The psychology department features a Forensic Psychology Association for undergraduate forensic psychology majors.|
+|School Highlight: The psychology department at Florida Institute of Technology features a Forensic Psychology Association for undergraduate forensic psychology majors.|

 Top Forensic Psychology Programs

-|The Chicago School of Professional Psychology||Graduate programs in forensic psychology include a Doctor of Psychology in Clinical Forensic Psychology||Multiple locations (Chicago, IL; Washington, D.C.; Los Angeles, CA; Irvine, CA)|
+|Chicago School of Professional Psychology||Graduate programs in forensic psychology include a Doctor of Psychology in Clinical Forensic Psychology||Multiple locations (Chicago, IL; Washington, D.C.; Los Angeles, CA; Irvine, CA)|

-|Farleigh Dickinson University||Offers both an accelerated B.A./M.A. and an M.A. in Forensic Psychology||Teaneck and Madison, NJ|
+|Farleigh Dickinson University||Offers both an accelerated bachelor's and master's and a Master of Arts in Forensic Psychology||Teaneck and Madison, NJ|

-|John Jay College of Criminal Justice||Dual M.A. in Forensic Psychology/J.D. program, offered in conjunction with the New York Law School||New York, NY|
+|John Jay College of Criminal Justice||Offers a dual Master of Arts in Forensic Psychology/Juris Doctor program, in conjunction with the New York Law School||New York, NY|

-|Marymount University||Dual M.A. in Forensic Psychology and Legal Psychology through its Clinical Mental Health Counseling program||Arlington, VA|
+|Marymount University||Has a dual M.A. in Forensic Psychology and Legal Psychology through its Clinical Mental Health Counseling program||Arlington, VA|

-|Prairie View A & M University||M.S. in Juvenile Forensic Psychology program||Prairie View, TX|
+|Prairie View A & M University||Has a Master of Science in Juvenile Forensic Psychology program||Prairie View, TX|

-|Tiffin University||All full-time faculty holds at least a Master's degree, and usually doctoral degrees or the highest level of certification in their fields||Tiffin, OH|
+|Tiffin University||Requires all full-time faculty to hold at least a master's degree, but usually doctoral degrees or the highest level of certification in their fields||Tiffin, OH|